 Composition.
-Four School Psychology students (representing first year, second year, third year, and fourth/fifth year) will be elected or nominated to serve as student representatives (SRs) of the School Psychology Program.
+Four School Psychology students (representing first year, second year, third year and beyond, and the ASPS President or designee) will be elected or nominated to serve as student representatives (SRs) of the School Psychology Program.
 Both M.S. and Ph.D. students are eligible to serve as SRs.
 The Association of School Psychology Students (ASPS) solicits nominations for SRs each fall term.

 SRs may be self-nominated, nominated by their peers, or elected by their peers in the fall quarter during the first full week of classes.
 Each SR will typically serve from fall (after elections) through the following summer.
 In some cases, SRs will serve less than a full academic year.
 In rare situations, students may serve for more than one year.